Jamiu-Sosanya/NutriAI/README.md

 # 🥗 NutriAI
-NutriAI is a WhatsApp-inspired AI chatbot interface that analyzes food images and descriptions to provide nutritional insights.
+NutriAI is an AI chatbot interface that analyzes food images and descriptions to provide nutritional insights.
 Whether you snap a photo of your meal or describe it in text, NutriAI returns calorie and nutrient estimates—right in a sleek, real-time chat interface.

 ## 🚀 Key Features
 -✅ WhatsApp-like UI – Familiar dark-mode chat interface with bubbles, timestamps, and typing indicators